Jomo Kenyatta: Nairobi: 1914–1922

 Kenyatta moved to Thika, where he worked for an engineering firm run by the Briton John Cook.
 In this position, he was tasked with fetching the company wages from a bank in Nairobi, 25 mi away.
 Kenyatta left the job when he became seriously ill; he recuperated at a friend's house in the Tumutumu Presbyterian mission.
 At the time, the British Empire was engaged in the First World War, and the British Army had recruited many Kikuyu.
 One of those who joined was Kongo, who disappeared during the conflict; his family never learned of his fate.
 Kenyatta did not join the armed forces, and like other Kikuyu he moved to live among the Maasai, who had refused to fight for the British.
 Kenyatta lived with the family of an aunt who had married a Maasai chief, adopting Maasai customs and wearing Maasai jewellery, including a beaded belt known as kĩnyata in the Kikuyu language.
 At some point, he took to calling himself "Kĩnyata" or "Kenyatta" after this garment.

-In 1917, Kenyatta moved to Narok, to evade being drafted into British colonial forces fighting in WWI, where he was involved in transporting livestock to Nairobi, before relocating to Nairobi to work in a store selling farming and engineering equipment.
+In 1917, Kenyatta moved to Narok, where he was involved in transporting livestock to Nairobi, before relocating to Nairobi to work in a store selling farming and engineering equipment.
 In the evenings, he took classes in a church mission school.
 Several months later he returned to Thika before obtaining employment building houses for the Thogota Mission.
 He also lived for a time in Dagoretti, where he became a retainer for a local sub-chief, Kioi; in 1919 he assisted Kioi in putting the latter's case in a land dispute before a Nairobi court.
 Desiring a wife, Kenyatta entered a relationship with Grace Wahu, who had attended the CMS School in Kabete; she initially moved into Kenyatta's family homestead, although she joined Kenyatta in Dagoretti when Ngengi drove her out.
 On 20 November 1920 she gave birth to Kenyatta's son, Peter Muigai.
 In October 1920, Kenyatta was called before the Thogota Kirk Session and suspended from taking Holy Communion; the suspension was in response to his drinking and his relations with Wahu out of wedlock.
 The church insisted that a traditional Kikuyu wedding would be inadequate, and that he must undergo a Christian marriage; this took place on 8 November 1922.
 Kenyatta had initially refused to cease drinking, but in July 1923 officially renounced alcohol and was allowed to return to Holy Communion.